azkriven16/case-converter/README.md

 ## ✨ Features

 -   🔡 Convert text to uppercase
--    lower case
+-   Convert text to lowercase
--   Title Case
+-   Convert text to Title Case
--   Sentence case
+-   Convert text to Sentence case
--   Alternating Case
--   Inverse Case
+-   Convert text to camelCase
+-   Convert text to PascalCase
+-   Convert text to snake_case
 -   🧰 Simple, clean interface built with `shadcn/ui` components
 -   🎨 Easily customizable with Tailwind CSS